 Jim receives his military pay on the 1st and 15th of each month.
-If Jim's payday for the following Example le month is a holiday or falls on a weekend, he is paid on the last preceding business day.
-This may result 2 in Jim receiving three paychecks in one month.
+If Jim's payday for the following month Example is a holiday or falls on a weekend, he is paid on the last preceding business day.
+This may result in Jim receiving three paychecks in one month.
 In this situation, only two paychecks per month should be budgeted for Jim.